input-output-hk/marlowe-cardano/marlowe-dashboard-client/README.md

 [nix-shell] $ spago build -w
 ```

 There is a convenience script that treats Warnings as Errors and omits the warnings in the `./generated` folder.
+This script can be run anywhere in the repository.

 ```bash
 [nix-shell] $ marlowe-run-spago
 ```

 If you use VSCode with the [vscode-ide-plugin](https://github.com/nwolverson/vscode-ide-purescript) the language server is provided by nix and the project is built whenever you modify the code (so no need to run spago manually).
-In order to have the language server on PATH, VSCode should be launched from inside `nix-shell`.
+In order to have the language server on PATH, VSCode should be launched from inside `nix-shell` (using the `code` command).

 **NOTE**: _The ide plugin works with a single PureScript project in the root, so VSCode should be launched from the marlowe-dashboard-client folder.
 You can use workspaces in order to have multiple roots at the same time._